return42/sphkerneldoc/linux_src_doc/kernel/irq/generic-chip_c.rst

         irq domain for which to allocate chips

     :param int irqs_per_chip:
-        Number of interrupts each chip handles
+        Number of interrupts each chip handles (max 32)

     :param int num_ct:
         Number of irq_chip_type instances associated with this